No Recourse to Public Funds (NRPF): Complete Guide 2026

 Even with NRPF, local authorities have duties under the Children Act 1989 to support children in need.
 If you have dependent children and are destitute, contact your local council's children's services.
 They are legally required to assess your children's needs and may provide accommodation and financial support.

 Adults without children who are destitute may be able to access support under the Care Act 2014 if they have care needs.
+If you hold a Skilled Worker visa or spouse visa, check whether a change of conditions application could help your situation.

 Organisations That Can Help